gabrielmcg/synergy-netlify/splunk/monitoring-config-splunk.md

 ## Configuring syslog in ESX

 This configuration must be done manually for each ESX server.
-The syslog server should be the server configured in the [logger] group in your `vm_hosts` inventory.
+The syslog server should be the server configured in the [logger] group in your `hosts` inventory.
 The protocol should be `tcp` and the port `514` as shown in Figure 14.

  ![ "Configure Syslog on ESXi Hosts"][media-esx-config-syslog-png]